matplotlib/mplcairo/README.rst

 exceptions noted below.

 Noteworthy points include:

 - Speed (the backend can be up to ~10× faster than Agg, e.g., when stamping circular markers of variable colors).
 - Vector backends (PDF, PS, SVG) support a wider variety of font formats, such as otf and pfb.
 - Optional support for complex text layout (right-to-left languages, etc.) using Raqm_.
+- Support for multi-page output both for PDF and PS (Matplotlib only supports multi-page PDF).

 Currently, only Linux and OSX are supported.
 Windows support is missing due to lack of full C++17 support by MSVC.